UW-Madison Administrative Policy

 Effective Date: Oct 1, 2015

-Functional Owner: Controller, Division of Business Services, Dan Langer
+Functional Owner: Associate Vice Chancellor, Division of Business Services, Dan Langer

-Executive Sponsor: Controller, Division of Business Services, Dan Langer
+Executive Sponsor: Associate Vice Chancellor, Division of Business Services, Dan Langer

 Policy Contact: Travelers and departmental staff should contact their respective Divisional Business Office for policy questions.
 Divisional Business Offices may e-mail email@example.com with questions.

-This policy covers general information related to international travel.
-Additional information and policy requirements are found on the UW Madison International Safety and Security website.
+International travel requires additional considerations not applicable to domestic travel.
+This policy outlines the University’s policies in regards to these considerations.
+Additional information and policy requirements are found on the UW Madison International Safety and Security website at https://internationaltravel.wisc.edu/.

 Who This Policy Applies To